Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Additional Experiment Details

-\textbf{Do many object categories help?} Instead of 18 ScanNet benchmark classes used in ScanRefer~\cite{chen2020scanrefer}, we used ScanNet200 classes~\cite{rozenberszki2022language} for object detection labels to see how the number of object categories affects the Cross3DVG performance.
-These 200 object categories of ScanNet200 are divided into sets of 66 (\textit{head}), 68 (\textit{common}), and 66 (\textit{tail}) categories based on the frequency of the number of labeled surface points.
-Table~\ref{table:result_head_common_tail} shows the results obtained with different sets of object categories (head, head+common, head+common+tail) for the object detection labels show some variations in performance across different subsets (multiple and unique) of the Cross3DVG dataset.
-DETER3D+Trans+CLIP ({head}+{common}+{tail}) outperformed DETER3D+Trans+CLIP ({head}) on the `multiple' subset, indicating that a larger set of object categories can improve the performance in scenarios where multiple objects need to be grounded.
-In contrast, DETER3D+Trans+CLIP ({head}) performed well over DETER3D+Trans+CLIP ({head}+{common}+{tail}) on the `unique' subset, suggesting that a smaller set of object categories can be effective in scenarios where grounding unique objects is required.
-However, the performance of other methods did not consistently follow this trend across the subsets, indicating that the effect of the number of object categories on the Cross3DVG performance may vary depending on the specific method and the characteristics of the dataset.
+\textbf{Effects of many object categories.} Instead of the 18 ScanNet benchmark classes used in ScanRefer~\cite{chen2020scanrefer}, we used ScanNet200 classes~\cite{rozenberszki2022language} for object detection labels to ascertain how the number of object categories affects the Cross3DVG performance.
+These 200 object categories of ScanNet200 are divided into sets of 66 (\textit{head}), 68 (\textit{common}), and 66 (\textit{tail}) categories based on their respective frequencies of the numbers of labeled surface points.
+Table~\ref{table:result_head_common_tail} shows the results obtained using different sets of object categories (head, head+common, head+common+tail) for the object detection labels show some variations in performance over `multiple' and `unique' subsets of the Cross3DVG dataset. \textit{Ours} ({head}+{common}+{tail}) outperformed \textit{Ours} ({head}) on the `multiple' subset, indicating that a larger set of object categories can improve performance in scenarios for which multiple objects must be grounded.
+In contrast, \textit{Ours} ({head}) performed well over \textit{Ours} ({head}+{common}+{tail}) on the `unique' subset, suggesting that a smaller set of object categories can be effective for scenarios where grounding unique objects is necessary.
+However, the performance of other methods did not consistently follow this trend across the subsets, indicating that the number of object categories on the Cross3DVG performance might vary depending on the specific method and on the dataset's characteristics.

-\section{Additional Qualitative Results}
+\subsection{Additional qualitative results}